Setting up a modern console-based IDE (Alacritty, TMUX & OhMyZsh)

 bind-key C-space send-prefix

-EOF# Bindings, not code
+# Bindings, not code

 C-b :source-file ~/.tmux.conf